niyontezejado/niyontezejado/README.md

 # Jean De Dieu NIYONTEZE
 I'm an AI Engineer passionate about Artificial Intelligence in Healthcare and Medical Imaging.

-I'm a Deep Learning Engineer, Researcher, and ML Practitioner with expertise in segmentation, predictive modeling, and clinical AI tools.
+I'm a Deep Learning Engineer, Researcher, and ML Practitioner with expertise in segmentation, classification and predictive modeling in Helthcare.

-I'm currently working on medical imaging using AI and actively learning Generative AI and LLMs.
+I'm currently actively exploring Generative AI and LLMs.

 ---